Uruguay entry requirements for Luxembourg passport holders

 Must be valid for the duration of your stay

-Your Luxembourg passport needs to be valid for the entire time you plan to stay in Uruguay.
-No minimum validity beyond your departure date is required by Uruguayan immigration, but airlines may check for at least 6 months validity — confirm with your carrier before flying.
+Your Luxembourg passport needs to be valid only for the length of your stay in Uruguay.
+Airlines may ask for at least 6 months validity — check with your carrier before departure.

 Required